recoma96/recoma96/README.md

 * I am interested In **FE**.
 So, I can using **React, Zustand and TailwindCSS**
 * I have romance developing **embeded system firmware**.
 * I like **composing classika Music.** and **researching about harmonics**.
+* My Account has experimental developments.
+If you want to see my toy-projects, Please goto [here](https://github.com/sweetcase-production)

 <div align="center">